rbachawal/project1/MotrCodingStyle.md

     example, don't put information about parameters in the function name, because parameters are already present at a call site.
 A typical call for m0_mod_call_with_bar() would look like m0_mod_call_with_bar(foo, bar).
 Not only "bar" is redundant, it is also ugly.
-Use thesaurus to deal with "call_with_x" vs. "call_with_y";
+Use a thesaurus to deal with "call_with_x" vs. "call_with_y";

   * Wrapping field access in an accessor function is a gratuitous abstraction,